Skip to content

 How do you make decisions?

-A core principal is that the organisation is that it is run by it’s members, as part of this we try to achieve consensus on all decisions.
+A core principal of the organisation is that it is run by its members, as part of this we try to achieve consensus on all decisions.